How To Overcome Habitual Sin ~ And Addictions?

 At some point, each of us has experienced what the Bible calls conviction.
 In other words, the “prompting or nudging” by the Holy Spirit is a real heaviness of conscience, as God leads us to change our behavior and thinking.
 There are times when we choose not to obey the promptings of God, but then what happens?
 Many Christians have wondered, “Will the Holy Spirit continue to lead me if I keep sinning?”
 Some people have also fallen into the trap of Satan into habitual sin.
 If that sounds like you, the videos and text on this page can help!
 All Christians continue to sin.
 1 John 1:9 was written to Christians and promised God’s forgiveness to those who confess their sins.

 Scripture teaches that a born-again person doesn’t lose salvation if they sin.
 But the Bible is clear that while we may struggle with temptations, weaknesses, and sins, Christ’s followers must not willingly and repeatedly yield to those sins.
 Scriptures indicate we are not to harbor sin in our lives.
-Romans 6:14 says “Sin shall not have dominion over you.”
+Romans 6:14 says, “Sin shall not have dominion over you.”
 1 John 3:9 means that habitual sin should not be characteristic of the believer: “No one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.” (see also Psalm 19:13; Romans 6:12; Ephesians 4:30; I Corinthians 10:13; James 4:7).

 Is There Help For Habitual Sin And Addictions?